NKID00/redstone-computer-utilities/README.md

 - Display the detail of the script(s).

 `/rcu run <script name> [argument...]` (WIP)
 - Run the script with the arguments.
-Arguments may be interface names, script names or strings.
-Strings as arguments may be quoted to avoid ambiguity.
+Arguments may be interface names, script names or any other strings.

 `/rcu reload` (WIP)
 - Reload all scripts.